dxatscale/sfpowerscripts/packages/azpipelines/README.md

+# **DEPRECATION NOTICE**

+**The Sfpowerscripts Azure pipelines extension will no longer receive feature updates.
+Support for bug reports will continue to be available.
+Please consider switching to the latest [Sfpowerscripts CLI](https://github.com/Accenture/sfpowerscripts/tree/develop/packages/sfpowerscripts-cli).**

 # sfpowerscripts - azure pipelines extension

-**DEPRECATION NOTICE**
-The Sfpowerscripts Azure pipelines extension will no longer receive feature updates.
-Support for bug reports will continue to be available.
-Please consider switching to the latest [Sfpowerscripts CLI](https://github.com/Accenture/sfpowerscripts/tree/develop/packages/sfpowerscripts-cli).

 sfpowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
 The extension features the following tasks.
 You can read the documenation at  [sfpowerscripts](https://www.sfpowerscripts.com) website.